kamalova/Microsoft-Movie-Studio-Analysis/README.md

 Based on the bar graph below  I will analyze the movies that production budgets starting from the 1 Million.
 ![fig1](https://github.com/kamalova/Microsoft-Movie-Analysis/blob/main/images/fig1.png)

-In terms of the overall movies produced Drama genre exceeds the rest of the movie genres.
-Genres comedy and action are the next frequently made movie genres.
-However, based on the Return on the Investment we can see different movie genres which are fantasy, horror and mystery.
+In terms of the overall movies produced *drama* genre exceeds the rest of the movie genres.
+Genres comedy and action are the next frequently produced movie genres.
 ![fig2](https://github.com/kamalova/Microsoft-Movie-Analysis/blob/main/images/fig2.png)

+However, based on the Return on the Investment we can see different movie genres which are *fantasy*, *horror* and *mystery*.

 ### Conclusion